 Investing in our securities involves a high degree of risk.
-You should carefully consider the risks described in the documents incorporated by reference in this prospectus and any prospectus supplement, as well as other information we include or incorporate by reference into this prospectus and any applicable prospectus supplement, before making an investment decision.
+You should carefully consider the risks described in the documents incorporated by reference in this prospectus supplement, as well as other information we include or incorporate by reference into this prospectus and any applicable prospectus supplement, before making an investment decision.
 Our business, financial condition or results of operations could be materially adversely affected by the materialization of any of these risks.
 The trading price of our securities could decline due to the materialization of any of these risks, and you may lose all or part of your investment.
 This prospectus and the documents incorporated herein by reference also contain forward-looking statements that involve risks and uncertainties.
-Actual results could differ materially from those anticipated in these forward-looking statements as a result of certain factors, including the risks described in the documents incorporated herein by reference, including (i) the Annual Report on Form 20-F for the year ended December 31, 2017 filed with the SEC on March 26, 2018 (File No. 001-38097), which is incorporated herein by reference, and (ii) other documents we file with the SEC that are deemed incorporated by reference into this prospectus.
+Actual results could differ materially from those anticipated in these forward-looking statements as a result of certain factors, including the risks described in the documents incorporated herein by reference, and (ii) other documents we file with the SEC that are deemed incorporated by reference into this prospectus.